ex-nihil/poe-query/README.md

  - optional multithreading (HDD vs SSD)
  - tests!
  - darwin release targets
+ - offer to download latest spec if not found

  # known issues
    - codebase is a crime against humanity